How to Hang Your Mezuzah

 This Hebrew character represents a name for G-d, שדי (shadai).
 Traditionally, this word would be written on the scroll after rolled up and then placed into the mezuzah case so that the word faces the viewer.
 Overtime, that tradition came through to the front of the mezuzah with just the first letter of shadai, which is the shin (ש).
 Though it is not required to have a shin (ש) on the front of a mezuzah, I really enjoy designing variations of the letter (which resembles my favorite English letter ‘W’) and engraving them into the wood.

-4.5 inch walnut mezuzah case with engraved shin (ש); fits up to a 3 inch scroll.
+Walnut mezuzah case with engraved shin (ש); fits up to a 3 inch scroll.
 Includes a (non-kosher) scroll, hanging instructions, and a hand written gift note.
-Can be hung indoors or outdoors.
+Protected with an outdoor grade finish, the mezuzah can be hung indoors or outdoors.
 Timeline about 2 weeks.
+Email windthrowteam@gmail.com if you need it soon.